Clueless and confused to decide whether to run ads on Facebook or Google?

 For example, your audience comes across your ad on Facebook.
 The person recognizes your brand and searches on Google to find out more about your brand.
 So, your Facebook ads have encouraged your target audience to find your business as they are aware of your brand and want to know more.
 Once they get to know more about your business, they will most likely purchase your products or services.

 CPC is the cost involved with the click, while CPA is another important metric you should consider with paid advertising.
 CPA (Cost Per Action) determine the ROI of your paid ad campaigns.

 According to Wordstream, the average CPA for Facebook is $18.68 and the average CPA for Google Ads is $48.96 for search and $75.51 for display.
 These are just average based on the global market and the cost will be relatively lower for local markets depending on the competition.
-If you have a huge number of competitors actively spending on paid ads, then you should determine whether it’s worth to spend on these platforms or move to alternatives.
+If you have a huge number of competitors actively spending on paid ads, then you should determine whether it’s worth spending on these platforms or moving to alternatives.

 Buyer Intent for Facebook Ads and Google Ads

 When we look at buyer intent, Google Ads have complete dominance over Facebook Ads.
 Let’s say, someone looking for any information about a product or service, do they search for it on Google or head over to Facebook with an expectation to see an ad related to what they want? (we are not talking about remarketing ads here)

 If a person’s sink starts to leak, they immediately search for a plumber.
 They will be searching for a plumber on Google.
 If the plumber is using Google Ads, his business will appear in front of the potential customer.